 What is Pier 24?
 That’s quite simple.
 It is, in my estimation, one of the remaining institutions that believe in the power of photography.
 It shows nothing but photographs, mostly drawn from the collection of its benefactor, the Pilara Foundation.

 It may seem a little idiosyncratic–it charges no admission, you must reserve entry in advance, and the photographs displayed are without wall labels, though there is a gallery guide at the desk.
-The goal of the limited entry is to raise the experience of viewing photographing from that of the typical, crowded museum, where a semi-mob can push you along and zombie-walkers (my family’s term for the vacant-faced visitors lost in their audio tour) rove the galleries.
+The goal of the limited entry is to raise the experience of viewing photography from that of the typical, crowded museum, where a semi-mob can push you along and zombie-walkers (my family’s term for the vacant-faced visitors lost in their audio tours) rove the galleries.
 The lack of labels is an attempt to fight back against the tendency of the wall label’s famous name or descriptive title to color your perception–and taint your judgment–of the thing hanging in the frame in front of you.
 Peeking at label after label also interrupts and disrupts the flow of one image to another.
 The people at Pier 24 are after a more primal relationship with photography and a purer exposure for the viewer to the power of photography.

 What then is Pier 24 doing putting out a book where the words have at least equal billing to the images?
 The goal is not only an homage to Szarkowski’s book, as Pier 24’s associate director Allie Haeusslein (the force behind the creation of this book) explicitly states in her introduction, but I think also an unstated hope that this book will motivate and inspire others as Looking at Photographs inspired Pier 24’s founders and staff.